Saint Boniface

 Advertisement

 The Spring of Boniface in Dokkum is attributed by believers to Boniface himself.
 When he sat with his staff on the ground - like Moses did on the rock – the spring started bubbling and water appeared.
-In Cornelius Kempius' time the well was contained within the walls of an abbey complex of two churches: a large monastery for Witherendreef and a smaller parish church for the Dokkumse bourgeoisie.
+In Cornelius Kempius' time, the well was contained within the walls of an abbey complex of two churches: a large monastery for Witherendreef and a smaller parish church for the Dokkumse bourgeoisie.
 Kempius follows the Vita altera in his description of the spring and its discovery and puts the fons (fountain) in the convent on the west side of the tumba (apparent grave) of Boniface.
 He says that the spring neither dries up nor overflows.
 The especially clear water has since many pilgrims and is thought by some to cure all kinds of diseases and ailments.
-The Reformation brought an end to the Boniface Worship.
-The parish church was taken over by Dutch Reformed Church and the abbey was demolished.
+The Protestant Reformation brought an end to the Boniface worship.
+The parish church was taken over by Dutch Reformed Church, and the abbey was demolished.

 Conclusion

 It is clear that the mission of Boniface fits the image of the determined process of Christianization that took place in the Early Middle Ages in Europe.
 Many missionaries went to pagan nations providing Bibles and armed escorts to convert the local people to Christianity.
-When the leaders of such areas were finally convinced of the new ideas, missionaries gradually penetrated to the rest of the population.
+When the leaders of such areas were finally convinced of the new ideas, missionaries gradually penetrated the rest of the population.
 Often these missionaries were slain because they were considered a threat to the status quo but, nevertheless, thousands of people were converted by men such as Boniface who, to spread the message of their convictions, were willing to risk their lives.

 Did you like this definition?